Miami Asset Forfeiture Attorney

 Asset forfeiture is the conclusion of a legal proceeding that results in the police department or government agency gaining legal ownership of another person's assets.
 It’s the seizing of personal or business assets and then converting those assets to that of the government that leads to the forfeiture.

 There are several ways that assets can be forfeited.
 The most common circumstance is a seizure of assets that occurs during the course of a criminal investigation and evidence that the assets were the fruits of illegal activity.

-After seizing the assets of another, the government will put the person believed to be the owner of the assets on notice of the government’s intention to permanently seize those assets and forfeit their ownership.
+After seizing the assets of another, the government will put the person believed to be the owner of the assets on notice of the government’s intention to seize those assets and forfeit their ownership permanently.

 Can I fight back against asset forfeiture?

 Yes.
 Asset forfeiture proceedings are legal proceedings that require due process.
 These proceedings can be complex and detailed.
 The person whose assets are sought to be forfeited can retain counsel and fight back.
 When retaining an attorney, the major issue for a client to consider is the litigation and trial experience of that lawyer.

 Forfeiture proceedings are detailed and complex.
 These hearings are also adversarial and contentious in nature.
 The lawyer for the police departments is going to want to keep your money.
 You have to be prepared to litigate and stand up for yourself in court.
 Kirlew Law Firm has a depth of experience in litigating and winning forfeiture proceedings, contact us today and see how we can help you reclaim your assets.

 The fact is, there’s always something going on in a thriving metropolis like Miami.
 That means it’s easier than you might imagine to find yourself facing criminal charges.
 Given the dynamic nature of our city, it only makes sense for Brian Kirlew and his defense team to be flexible and responsive to the needs of his clients.